mrfisch3r/partnership-tracker-prototype/README.md

   - AS A community partner,
 I WOULD LIKE TO have access to the database
 SO THAT I CAN confirm the information within.

-- Community Partner Resource Editing
-  - AS A community partner,
-I WOULD LIKE TO be able to edit my resources
-SO THAT I CAN ensure that all information is accurate and up to date.

-- Continue Using Current Database
-  - AS A staff member,
-I WOULD LIKE TO keep using the database(s) I'm already using SO THAT I CAN avoid having to learn a new system.
-Contributed by: Kevin Dawson-Fischer